 Specifics are not too important in the contract.
 As stated earlier, the SEO landscape changes all the time.
 The specifics a client wants to be included today might be archaic by the time you wake up a day or two from now.
 For instance, while social media may not have been important in digital marketing strategies earlier, it has gained popularity and become essential.
 Midway through your SEO project, algorithms may change, forcing you to re-evaluate your plans.
 It may thus be wiser to avoid going into the specifics of for instance, what exactly you’ll do with the on-page elements.

-So, make the SEO contract as specific as it needs to be but keep it flexible.
+So, make the SEO contract templates specific as it needs to be but keep it flexible.
 Check how broad it is before appending your signature.
 Let the client know your reasons for demanding a broad-based or generic contract.

-The SEO Contract should clarify its validity.
+The SEO services contract should clarify its validity.
 After all, the contract is only valid up to the point when you complete the product and receives payment for work done.
 Therefore, it must be clear on time given for the job to be completed.
 The contract might be finite or be up for renewal from time-to-time.
 All finite contracts usually indicate the starting as well as ending date.
 Auto-renewal contracts are up for renewal on a monthly or quarterly basis.

 Further, the contract should clearly state that you are there to provide services for a particular period of time and to deliver certain deliverables.
 Since for most jobs you will be serving as a consultant and not a full-time employee, this is often necessary so that no confusion arises regarding this.
 The contract should specify when the business relationship will be terminated.
 Is it when after a specific period of time or whichever time the deliverables are delivered?
 It’s important to clear this issue up for everybody’s peace of mind.

 While addressing the issue of length of the contract, this piece of a legal document should also talk about payment.
 When does the SEO firm or individual receive payment for services rendered?
 Do you pay the expert at the start, during, or at the end of the project?
-Clarity is important for any SEO contract.
+Clarity is important for any SEO contract template.
 Everything should be understandable.
 Do not leave anything to chance or interpretation.
 Both parties – the SEO expert and the client – must be clear about the meaning of each clause included in the contract.

-Price is an essential element in SEO Contract.
+Price is an essential element in SEO agreement.
 You should not sign any contract until you agree on the price or rates to charge for your services.
 Before settling on the price, you should consider factors such as inflation and standard of living.
 Each year, some of these factors could have an impact on the price.
 Therefore, you might have to include the increase in prices into the contract.
 The increases could be automatic or be the subject of a bit of negotiation between you and the client.
 Specify such issues in the contract instead of leaving them up to personal interpretation.

 Price is not constant.
 It changes all the time.
 A rate that you charge one of your clients at the beginning of the year would have to change at the end of the year.
 As stated above, the price is subject to the prevailing economic situation.
 You cannot charge a rate that leaves you with nothing in the pocket after settling your bills.
 It is worth reiterating that SEO experts cannot set new prices arbitrarily.
 Instead, the new rates should be put in place after consulting the client and checking what other freelancers offering SEO services charge.